lupoalberto12/owntracks_tools/README.md

 # OwnTracks Tools

-This is a fork of the origina repository (https://github.com/owntracks/tools) just to update the script to import Google locations.
+This is a fork of the original repository (https://github.com/owntracks/tools) just to update the script to import Google locations.

 ### Google/import-location-history.py
 Reads a JSON export of Google Location History from